AnshulDhamot17/Containers/README.md

 **Image building** is the process of creating the container image, which is the blueprint or template of an app.
 It’s like following a recipe to bake a cake.
 You take all the ingredients (the app’s files, code, and necessary software) and pack them together in a way that makes them ready to run anywhere.
 Once the image is built, it can be stored in a registry, so others can use it without needing to worry about how to set up or install the app.
 Building an image ensures that the app always runs in the same way, no matter where it’s used.

-**Example:** Imagine you're baking a cake.
+**Example:** Imagine you are baking a cake.
 You gather all the ingredients (flour, sugar, eggs), mix them according to the recipe, and bake it.
 Once the cake is baked, it’s ready for anyone to enjoy.
-Similarly, when you build a container image, you're preparing everything needed to run the app.
+Similarly, when you build a container image, you are preparing everything needed to run the app.
 Tools like Docker are commonly used to build images.

 **How it works:**